-After just now re-reading the previous (“final”!) decision about array syntax, I like the rationale and will probably stick with it, but here’s another hat to toss in the ring (maybe in writing this post, the matter with settle in my mind).
+After just now re-reading the previous (“final”!) decision about array syntax, I like the rationale and will probably stick with it, but here’s another hat to toss in the ring (maybe in writing this post, the matter will settle in my mind).

 *array <*int> Board/10/10 set: Board/0/0 42

 The change involves how to specify dimensions and how to access members.
 The same logic applies to user-defined types with regard to access: